Isaque101/Isaque101/README.md

 - 👋 Hi, I’m @Isaque101
 - 👀 I’m interested in Programming and softwares
 - 🌱 I’m currently learning HTML5 and want to start JS as soon as I can program websites with confidence.
-- 💞️ I’m looking to collaborate on anything that will help learn an practice my coding skils
+- 💞️ I’m looking to collaborate on anything that will help learn and practice my coding skils
 - 📫 How to reach me; for now, just using Github.

 <!---